bruhsb/gitlab-semantic-release/README.md

 - **GitLab Release**: Creates a release in GitLab with the new version.
 - **Changelog Update**: Updates `CHANGELOG.md` with release notes generated from commits.
 - **Commit & Push**: Commits and pushes changes back to the repository.
-- **Security Scanning**: Uses Trivy to scan Docker images for vulnerabilities.
+- **Security Scanning**: Uses Trivy to scan Docker images for vulnerabilities and misconfigurations.

 ### Pre-Commit Hooks